CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ./gym-basic/gym_basic/envs/main.py
 ```

-Auxiliary functions of the environment (to get state variables and reward signals from user input).
+Auxiliary functions of the environment .
 ------------------------------------------------
 ```
 ./aux.py
 ```
+Functions to get state variables and reward signals from user input.
+Implementation of interface functions for the input systems.

 Video annotations from the breakfast dataset, as pickle files.
 ------------------------------------------------